 Saturday 30 October 2021

-DANCING ATOMS: VANCOUVER AURORA
+DANCING ATOMS: AURORA BOREALIS

 Even with a fair bit of light pollution, you can see the colours quite clearly.
 Tonight's best showing is in the late afternoon to early evening.
 I am excited to see what we will see.